ManHinnn0509/img2colorized-ascii.py/README.md

 ## Notice

 * The height of each output frame is 56
-* The speed might be slower since it does all the steps above in real time (If pot pre-rendered)
+* The speed might be slower since it does all the steps above in real time (If it's not pre-rendered)
 * There should be some blinking between each frame

 ## Planned